 The basic principle of ultrasound scanning devices is always the same: sound waves are sent through a body, then the reflected echoes are collected and evaluated.
 But the sensors differ enormously depending on the situational context and the job at hand.
 Münch explains: “We cover a broad range, from medical technology to very tough applications in power plants or on pipelines.
 For instance, sensors are used to examine pipelines internally.
 There are a great many underground oil and gas pipelines in Germany.
 They run from the harbours on the North Sea into the heartland, while others come from the South of France.
 Crude oil is extremely aggressive, and the sensors have to withstand that.
 They may also have to operate in very cold conditions.”
 Pipeline sensors do their job in the viscous black liquid.
 The polar opposite is true in medical technology.

 As the name suggests, in “non-invasive fluid monitoring”, the sensors do not touch the fluid under examination.
 They are externally attached to hospital equipment’s tubes, checking the contents flowing inside.
 The application itself is very easy, the developers’ work, however, is all the more complicated.
 After all, even tubes are high-tech products in medical technology, consisting of complex material layers for which the sensors must be adapted.
 For instance, they monitor the flow of filtered blood on dialysis machines, which is returned to the patient.
 If the sensor detects the slightest irregularities such as air bubbles, it stops the machine.
-These applications are called “safety switches” and can save lives.
-“In terms of technical quality, we are a leader in this field,” explains Hans-Joachim Münch.
+These applications are called “safety switches” and in case of emergency, they save lives.
+“In terms of technical quality, we are a global leader in this field,” explains Hans-Joachim Münch.

 All the stages of development and production take place in Halle, since precision is key when manufacturing ultrasound devices.
 This is clear to see in the workshops, which are more reminiscent of laboratories than a classic shop floor.
 Technical staff lean over brightly illuminated worktables in concentration, screwing, filing and using precision tools to adhesively bond the finest metal parts.
 Meanwhile, white coats and a clinical smell further add to the lab atmosphere.
 The ultrasound sensors’ and transducers’ components are tiny and are assembled with millimetre precision and great finesse during the sensor manufacturing process.
 High-tech products are also created by hand here.

-It goes without saying that there have been repeated opportunities to move to the South or West of Germany with the company, its two owners report.
+It goes without saying that there have been repeated opportunities to move to the South or West of Germany with the company, the owners report.
 “But why should we go elsewhere?
 Our intention was never to make fast money,” Münch states, continuing: “We wanted to be employers in the region, as well as developing the business location.
 The claim we can make is this: we want to be world-class in the areas where we operate, the niches of ultrasound technology.”
 That can be achieved from Halle – and very effectively, at that.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals